molszewski34/FullCalendar-scheduler/README.md

 The removal of the event is performed by pressing the "USUŃ" button in the edit event modal.

+## Testing

+Aplication is covered with unit tests of core functionalities.

 ## What i learned

 To be honest, this project has taught me how to program.
 Before starting this project, I had zero knowledge of handling APIs, HTTPS, and generally had a poor understanding of how to write functionalities that interact with them.
 To better illustrate what I've learned, I divided this report into points: